joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/01/31/us/marc-short-mike-pence.html?searchResultPosition=3

 **Trump Announces Entering 2022 With $122 Million in the Bank**\
-`The former president said his overall war chest so far stood at $122 million — more than double the cash on hand of the Republican National Committee.`\
+`The former president said his overall war chest so far was more than double the cash on hand of the Republican National Committee.`\
 https://nytimes.com/2022/01/31/us/politics/trump-campaign-filing.html?searchResultPosition=4

 **What a Serpentine District Says About N.Y.’s New Congressional Map**\